 A significant portion of our revenue is attributable to visitor traffic originating from third-party publishers (including strategic partners).
 In many instances, third-party publishers can change the media inventory they make available to us whether due to regulatory action affecting specific publishers or to third-party media generally at any time in ways that could impact our results of operations.
 In addition, third-party publishers may place significant restrictions on our offerings.
 These restrictions may prohibit advertisements from specific clients or specific industries, or restrict the use of certain creative content or formats.
 If a third-party publisher decides not to make its media channel or inventory available to us, decides to demand a higher revenue-share or places significant restrictions on the use of such inventory, we may not be able to find media inventory from other websites that satisfies our requirements in a timely and cost-effective manner.
 Consolidation of Internet advertising networks and third-party publishers could eventually lead to a concentration of desirable inventory on websites or networks owned by a small number of individuals or entities, which could limit the supply or impact the pricing of inventory available to us.
 In the past, we have experienced declines in our financial services client vertical primarily due to volume declines caused by losses of available media from third-party publishers acquired by competitors, changes in search engine algorithms which reduced or eliminated traffic from some third-party publishers and increased competition for quality media.
 We cannot assure you that we will be able to acquire media inventory that meets our clients' performance, price and quality requirements, in which case our revenue could decline or our operating costs could increase.
+For more information on our risks related to third-party publishers and search engines, please see the risk factor below titled "We depend upon Internet search companies to direct a significant portion of visitors to our owned and operated and our third-party publishers' websites.
+Changes in search engine algorithms have in the past harmed, and may in the future harm, the websites' placements in both paid and organic search result listings, which may reduce the number of visitors to our owned and operated and our third-party publishers' websites and as a result, cause our revenue to decline."

-We are exposed to data privacy and security risks, particularly given that we gather, transmit, store and otherwise process personal information.
+We are exposed to data privacy and security risks, particularly given that we gather, transmit, store and otherwise process personal information and implement artificial intelligence technology in certain products.
 If we fail to maintain adequate safeguards to protect the security, confidentiality and integrity of personal information, including any failure to develop, implement and support our technology infrastructure and assessment processes, we may be in breach of our commitments to our clients and consumers.
 Unauthorized or accidental access to or disclosure or use of confidential or proprietary data (including personal information) in our network systems, including via ransomware attacks, may cause us to incur significant expenses and may negatively affect our reputation and business.